trl6895/website-for-triston/README.md

 ### Language Usage
 This website is currently just using just HTML and CSS.
-Once the website is presentable and the vast majority of the pages are setup, I plan to use Angular, a typescript framework, to add extra interactivity/style
+Once the website is presentable and the vast majority of the pages are setup, I plan to use Angular, a typescript framework, to add extra interactivity if that becomes necessary with what I want to build on this website

 https://angular.io/guide/file-structure : reference for later